Ashwagandha Vs Gaba for Anxiety: Can You Take Them Together?

 The Benefits of Gaba for Health

-• May reduce stress: Many believe Gaba can alleviate anxiety by supplementing flow to the brain; alternatively, some suggest Gaba achieves this by impacting gut microbiota.
-Additionally, Gaba may enhance the immune system in individuals experiencing mental stress [11].
+• Reduces stress: GABA may alleviate anxiety by supporting blood flow to the brain or by affecting gut microbiota.
+Additionally, GABA can enhance the immune system in individuals experiencing mental stress [11].

-• Lowering hypertension: GABA naturally contributes to reducing hypertension.
-A study on fermented milk containing γ-aminobutyric acid (GABA) in individuals with mild hypertension showed a significant reduction after 2-4 weeks of use [12].
+• Lowers blood pressure: GABA naturally helps reduce blood pressure.
+A study on fermented milk containing γ-aminobutyric acid (GABA) showed significant blood pressure reduction after 2-4 weeks of use in individuals with mild hypertension [12].

 Side Effects of Gaba